-The Administrative Data Research Centre for England wants to transform the way administrative data collections are converted into knowledge and evidence for public and economic policy.
+The Administrative Data Research Centre for England wanted to transform the way administrative data collections are converted into knowledge and evidence for public and economic policy.

-Working as part of the Administrative Data Research Network, the Centre aims to:
+Working as part of the Administrative Data Research Network, the ADRC-England aimed to:

 - develop new linked data collections

 - make sure that data are accessed and analysed safely and effectively, maximising societal benefit

 - develop administrative data research capacity

 As well as giving trained researchers access to administrative data, the Administrative Data Research Centre for England also carried out its own original research on:

 - methodological research on the linkage and quality assessment of administrative data

 - substantive administrative data research which informs knowledge and policy

 ADRC-England research projects fell within 7 major programmes: